 Maison Marou does offer some standard coffee drinks and teas, but their real specialties are their drinking chocolate concoctions and a case full of desserts!
 The cocoa is sourced from the Mekong Delta and the chocolate is produced locally in Vietnam.
 They also have award-winning packaged chocolate bars available for purchase which make great gifts for friends and family back home.

 If you want to enjoy a yummy dessert that doesn’t necessarily involve chocolate, then Villa Royale Downtown Antiques & Tea Room will satisfy your sweet tooth.
-The most popular dessert in the case is the Dalat raspberry cheesecake, and we’re partial to the carrot cake with passionfruit frosting.
+The most popular dessert, in this case, is the Dalat raspberry cheesecake, and we’re partial to the carrot cake with passionfruit frosting.
 Other delicious options include apple pie, lemon meringue pie, and salted caramel pie.

 And if you want an excuse to dress up, you’ll love that the Villa Royale offers an afternoon high tea.
 While enjoying your tea you’ll sit at one of the quaint little tables surrounded by unique art and antiques.
 You’ll forget that you’re in hot and humid Vietnam!